gtonkinhill/TCGA_analysis/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-17-1.png" style="display: block; margin: auto;" />

-Once body site-specific microbial signatures are accounted for, the distinction between cancer types diminishes.
-Furthermore, if we factor in the hospital from which samples were collected—a potential source of contamination—no obvious signal remains.
+Once body site-specific microbial signatures are accounted for, the distinction between cancer types diminishes slightly.
+However, if we factor in the hospital from which samples were collected—a potential source of contamination—no obvious signal remains.

 ``` r
 y <- removeBatchEffect(y, batch = scrub_meta$tissue_source_site_label)